decodeais/FortiusANT/raspberry/README.md

-<<<<<<< HEAD
 # The "Wayland" Branch
 The "Wayland" branch tries to solve issues  caused by the transition from Raspian to "Bookworm".

 ### Differences
 The desktop no longer relies on X11 but on Wayland.
 Many functions  have been changed.

-Autostart functionality is now configured differently.
+- Autostart functionality is now configured differently.
-Configuring the screensaver will be different too.
+- Configuring the screensaver will be different too.
-Scaling and positioning of WxPython GUI elements
+- Scaling and positioning of WxPython GUI elements
+- and so on

 ## Changes from Python <3.10 to Python3.11
 Due to "Bookworm's" transition to Python version 3.11, the old Python installation scripts could no longer be executed as usual.
 Python now prefers to be installed and run in a virtual Python environment.
 Additionally, a more recent wxPython wheel is required for the GUI.